 We are committed to protecting the privacy of the medical information and other personal information we keep regarding our members.
 We call this information Protected Health Information or "PHI" throughout this notice.
 We are required by law to maintain the privacy of your Protected Health Information.
 We are also required to give you this notice about our privacy practices, our legal duties, and your rights concerning your PHI.
 We must follow the privacy practices that are described in this notice while it is in effect.
-This notice took effect on April 14, 2003 and will remain in place until we replace it.
+This notice is effective as of July 1, 2013 and will remain in place until we replace it.

 We reserve the right to change this notice and our privacy practices at any time, provided such changes are permitted by applicable law.
 We also reserve the right to make the changes in our privacy practices and the new notice effective for all PHI that we already have about you as well as for PHI that we may receive in the future.
-Before we make a material change in our privacy practices, we will update this notice and send the new notice to our health plan subscribers within 60 days of the time we make the change.
+Before we make a material change in our privacy practices, we will update this notice and send the new notice to our health plan subscribers at the time of the change or as required by applicable law.

 Payment.
-We may use and disclose your PHI for payment purposes or to otherwise fulfill our responsibilities for coverage and providing benefits as established under your policy.
-For example, we may use or disclose your PHI to pay claims from your health care providers for their services that are covered under your health plan, determine your eligibility for benefits, coordinate benefits, determine the medical necessity of the treatment that you received or plan to receive, obtain premiums, issue explanations of benefits to the person who subscribes to the health plan in which you participate, and other purposes related to payment.
+We may use and disclose your PHI for payment purposes or to otherwise fulfill our responsibilities for coverage and providing benefits under your policy.
+For example, we may use or disclose your PHI to pay claims from your health care providers for treating you, issue statements to explain such payments, determine and coordinate eligibility for benefits, make medical necessity determinations for treatment that you received or plan to receive, obtain premiums, and other purposes related to payment.

 Your Authorization.
 You may give us written authorization to use or disclose your PHI for any purpose.
 If you give us an authorization, you may revoke it at any time by giving us written notice.
-Your revocation will not affect any use or disclosures permitted by your authorization that has already occurred, but will apply to those in the future.
+Your revocation will not affect any use or disclosure permitted by your authorization that has already occurred, but will apply to those in the future.
 Without your authorization, we may not use or disclose your PHI for any reason except as described in this notice.

 Your Health Care Provider.
-We may use and disclose your PHI to assist health care providers in connection with their treatment or payment activities.
-For example, we may disclose your PHI when needed by a health care professional to render medical treatment to you.
+We may use and disclose your PHI to assist health care providers in connection with their treatment or payment activities and certain of their health care operations activities as permitted by HIPAA.

 Underwriting.
-We may receive your PHI for underwriting, premium rating or other activities relating to the creation, renewal or replacement of a contract of health insurance or health benefits.
+We may receive your PHI for underwriting, premium rating or other activities relating to the creation, renewal or replacement of a contract of health insurance or health benefits, as permitted by law.
 We will not use or further disclose this PHI for any other purpose, except as required by law, unless the contract of health insurance or health benefits is placed with us.
 If the contract is placed with us, we will only use or disclose your PHI as described in this notice.
 We will not use genetic information for underwriting purposes.

 Business Associates.
 We may contract with individuals and entities called business associates to perform various functions on our behalf or to provide services to you.
 To perform these functions or services, business associates may receive, create, maintain, use or disclose your PHI, but only after the business associate has agreed in writing to safeguard your PHI.
-For example, we may disclose your PHI to a business associate who will administer your health plan's prescription benefits, or perform preenrollment medical screenings.
+For example, we may disclose your PHI to a business associate who will administer your health planís prescription benefits.

 Workers' Compensation.
 We may disclose your PHI to comply with workers' compensation laws and other similar laws that provide benefits for work-related injuries or illnesses.

 Employer or Organization Sponsoring A Group Health Plan.
-We may disclose your PHI and the PHI of others enrolled in your group health plan to the employer or other organization that sponsors your group health plan.
-Please see your group health plan document for a full explanation of the limited uses and disclosures that the plan sponsor may make of your PHI in providing plan administration.
+We may disclose your PHI to the employer, educational institution or other organization that sponsors your health plan.
 We may also disclose summary information about the enrollees in your group health plan to the plan sponsor to use to obtain premium bids for the health insurance coverage offered through your group health plan or to decide whether to modify, amend or terminate your group health plan.

 Death and Organ Donation.
 We may disclose the PHI of a deceased person to a coroner, medical examiner, funeral director, or organ procurement organization to assist them in performing their duties.